 I wrote!
 Reader NotesGo to section

 The armed uprising against Mariano Moreno's followers had very complex consequences.
-The First Patriotic Government did not last long .
-In December of the same year of the revolution, a broader system called Junta Grande was established.
-Then, after the military uprising of Cornelio Saavedra and Martín Rodríguez, after a new call for elections, the First Triumvirate .
+The First Patriotic Government lasted shortly .
+In December of the same year as the revolution, a larger system called the Big Junta was established.
+After the military uprising of Cornelio Saavedra and Martín Rodríguez, following a new call for elections, he established himself as executive First Triumvirate .
 Chiclana, Sarratea and Paso would be in front.
-But he would be a very good friend of Rodríguez, named Bernardino Rivadavia , who determined the immediate fate of the region.
+But he would be a very good friend of Rodriguez, named Bernardino Rivadavia , who determined the immediate fate of the region.
 Named Secretary of War, the action of the new system of government depended on his strategies to survive.

-Intellectuals were the first to take this ancient form of grouping themselves into complex secret orders .
+Intellectuals were the first to take this ancient form of grouping into complex secret orders .
 The army also, although evoking the legendary fame of the orders of knights that were founded in the 12th century.
-Then lodges based on very diverse ideals would appear.
-Don José de San Martín, back in 1810, qualified to enter Cadiz to the Grand Lodge of the Rational Knights, which exactly imitated medieval orders.
-Created in 1798 by Francisco de Miranda , Lenipotentiary Dictator and Supreme Head of the Venezuelan States, formed an alternative military group to Freemasonry.
+Then loggias would appear based on very diverse ideals.
+Don José de San Martín, back in 1810, qualified to enter Cadiz the Grand Lodge of the Rational Knights, which precisely imitated medieval orders.
+Created in 1798 by Francisco de Miranda , Lenipotentiary Dictator and Supreme Chief of the Venezuelan States, it constituted an alternative military group to Freemasonry.
 It was exclusively founded to rid South America of Spanish colonialism.

-Its members, through a hard work of espionage, learned that Ferdinand VII expected to be released.
-The French had let him know that they were not planning to execute him because his sister Josephine Carlota would deliver a large ransom.
-The members of the Grand Lodge of Knights deduced that Ferdinand, once free, would take revenge and his reign would become a despotic autocracy .
-Therefore they had to banish the viceroys who cared for their transatlantic colonies.
+Its members, through hard work of espionage, knew that Fernando VII expected to be released.
+The French had let him know that they did not plan to execute him because his sister Josefina Carlota would deliver a large ransom.
+The members of the Grand Lodge of Caballeros deduced that Ferdinand, once free, would take revenge and his reign would become a despotic autocracy .
+Therefore they were to banish the viceroys who took care of their transatlantic colonies.

-Some of the representatives of these Rational Knights deeply admired Emperor Napoleon .
-Others, such as Saint Martin , were more likely to encourage the development of republics by still drawing inspiration from the French Revolution .
-Therefore, when the half-continent liberator departed from Cadiz, he passed through London in order to meet his Lodge Superiors and lay down the bases of the South American Independence War there.
+Some of the representatives of these Rational Knights deeply admired the Emperor Napoleon .
+Others, such as San Martín , were more likely to encourage the development of republics while still inspired by the French Revolution .
+Therefore, when the liberator of half the continent left Cádiz, he passed through London in order to meet his Superiors of Lodge and lay there the foundations of the South American War of Independence.

-Once instructed, he landed at the port of Buenos Aires.
-He did not come alone: he was accompanied by a group of South American military brothers from the Central Lodge, who had also been trained in the Spanish army.
-Without knowing his intentions, the First Triumvirate opened the doors and supported him when founding the Regiment of Horse Grenadiers.
-But in his mind he hoped to apply the hermetic instructions of the group to which he belonged.
-He was to establish, without delay, the local headquarters of the Rational Knights.
+Once instructed, he landed in the port of Buenos Aires.
+He was not alone: he was accompanied by a group of South American military brothers from the Central Lodge, who had also formed in the Spanish army.
+Without knowing his intentions, the First Triumvirate opened his doors and supported him in founding the Regiment of Grenadiers on Horseback.
+But in his mind he hoped to apply the airtight instructions of the group to which he belonged.
+He had to found the local headquarters of the Rational Knights without delay.
 The new group was then called “ Logia Lautaro ”.
-Carlos María de Alvear, intellectual partner of San Martín , was the one who proposed the name of Lautaro to define the group responsible for liberating this part of America.
+Carlos María de Alvear, intellectual partner of San Martín , proposed the name Lautaro to define the group responsible for liberating this part of America.

 Lautaro was an Aboriginal chieftain who fought against the Spaniards in Chile.
 His story ended up being very famous in the colony.
 It clearly illustrated the struggle against the empire.

-As soon as St. Martin accomplished his task, he focused all his forces on paving the way for freedom.
-But there was someone who was going to oppose the intentions of the Lautaro .
+As soon as Saint Martin carried out his task, he focused all his forces on paving the way to freedom.
+But there was someone who was going to oppose Lautaro 's intentions.
 Nothing less than Bernardino Rivadavia , the Secretary of War of the overthrown First Triumvirate.
-Many revisionist authors saw him as representing the interests of those who had participated in the uprising against the Morenists in 1811.
+Many revisionist authors saw him as the representative of the interests of those who had participated in the uprising against the Morenists in 1811.

-It is easy to deduce that it was not in Saint Martin's intention to ally with Rivadavia, but neither did the devastated Morenists turn out to be within his group.
-Sanmartinian thinking would include instances that overcome pre-existing conflicts and would go beyond any sectoral interest.
-To that end, the Liberator gathered the most pomegranate of his lodge and overthrew the enviciated Triumvirate that remained in power with very low popularity rates.
+It is easy to deduce that it was not in San Martín's intentions to align with Rivadavia, but neither did the devastated Morenists turn out to be within his group.
+Sanmartinian thought would include overcoming instances of pre-existing conflicts and go beyond any sectoral interest.
+For that, the Liberator gathered the most pomegranate of his lodge and overthrew the envited Triumvirate that remained in power with very low popularity rates.

 Rivadavia was sentenced to leave Buenos Aires .
 Since then he pointed to Alvear and especially San Martín as the mentors of a nefarious blow against America's future.

-To Bartholomew himself Mitre , author of three volumes about the life of the Liberator San Martín, found it a titanic task for him to reconcile his figure with that of Rivadavia.
-These historic books, published at the end of the 19th century by the publisher Felix Lajouane at the Mouillot printing house in Paris, were part of the Argentine Myth that the authors Romantics tried to leave the generations that succeeded them.
+Bartholomew himself Mitre , author of three volumes about the life of Liberator San Martín, was a titanic task to reconcile his figure with that of Rivadavia.
+These historic books, published in the late nineteenth century by publisher Felix Lajouane at the Mouillot printing house in Paris, were part of the Argentine Myth that the authors Romantics tried to leave the generations who succeeded them.

 Sixty years after Mitre's death, the revisionist movement would understand that it was necessary to purge many of the compilations published until then, prone to subjective opinions and extreme idealization of characters and circumstances.
 Naked from the ideology represented by romantic thinkers , they then began to see the past in a more critical way.
 The research did the rest, even creating different intellectual and political currents.

-Meanwhile, a new antinomy was emerging.
-These two gigantic heroes revealed their differences only thanks to the meticulous work of the revisionists .
+In the meantime, a new antinomy was being created.
+These two gigantic heroes unveiled their differences only and thanks to the painstaking work of the revisionists .
 But was it logical that Rivadavia and St. Martin were “intimate enemies”?

-New researchers put the magnifying glass on the deep disagreements that kept these men from 1812 on opposing sides.
-At the same time, the Lautaro Lodge showed the immense power that it held.
-He overthrew an entire government almost without opposition.
+New researchers put the magnifying glass on the deep disagreements that kept these men located on opposite sides since 1812.
+In turn, the Logia Lautaro showed precisely in those days the immense power it held.
+He overthrew almost without opposition to an entire government.
 It happens that 1812 was not a simple year.
-There were so many aspirants to power that society was confused.
+There were so many aspirants to power in conflict, that society was confused.
 Who to support?
 Who to follow?
-A mysterious question quickly took shape within the bosom of patrician families: did Saint Martin seek to sentence the United Provinces to a perpetual dictatorship of the Lautaro, or was it really in his plans to help create a new republic?
+A mysterious question quickly took shape within the patrician families: was Saint Martin seeking to sentence the United Provinces to a perpetual Lautaro dictatorship or was it really in his plans to help create a new republic?

 Publication Date: 02/06/2019